atebitftw/zart/README.md

 Enjoy!

 ### Next Steps ###
-* Finish up the remaining opcodes for V3 Z-Machine.
+* Finish up the remaining opcodes for V3 Z-Machine and stabilize.
 * Build a web-based player and a more refined console player (word wrap, etc).
 * Work on some later machine versions (V5, V8) etc.
 * Load/Save game options.